AIP-vitc/MediSense/README.md

 ## **System Architecture**

-The workflow consists of three main stages:
+**The workflow consists of three main stages:**

-Data Preprocessing: Cleaning medical datasets, handling missing values, and tokenizing text data.
+**Data Acquisition**: Users upload medical reports in image or PDF format.

-Model Training: Implementing and comparing various algorithms to achieve high diagnostic accuracy.
+**Information Extraction**: The system uses OCR to digitize the text and preprocesses it for the AI model.

-Recommendation Engine: Filtering drugs based on condition-specific ratings and peer reviews to provide reliable suggestions.
+**Simplification Engine**: The AI processes the technical text and generates a summary that focuses on clarity and accessibility for the patient.

 ## **Installation and Setup**